joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-04-26-ordo-salutis-ii-the-weight-of-sin.md

 To see how this all started, we have to go back to the book of beginnings, Genesis.

 In Genesis 1 & 2, God reveals to us how He intended and declared all of creation to be: good.
 But what is good, really?
 This is not simply 'good/better/best' as Christ pointed out to the rich young ruler in Luke 18:18-30, although everyone would agree that a world without bad things happening such as death, murder or disease would be a better place.
 However, the word 'good' implies something richer and more meaningful.
 When God declares creation to be good, he declares it to be right-standing with Himself.
 Since all of creation, including Adam & Eve, declared good in his sight, there was no separation between God and man.
 Man, at this point, was simply created into a relationship with God.
-God's intention is that man and women would then be born and by the very nature of being born, we would have been born into a perfect relationship with our parents, with all humans and with God.
+God's intention is that man and woman would then be born and by the very nature of being born, we would have been born into a perfect relationship with our parents, with all humans and with God.
 In creating Adam & Eve, our original parents, God gave all humans a heart that continually worships non-stop.
 Ecclesiastes 3:11 declares that God set eternity into our hearts so that we would always long to worship and that we would seek out that worship in an ever-filling, ever-loving, ever-glorious, everlasting God that would fill our bottomless hearts forever and ever.

 Sounds great, doesn't it?